 One of the mountains most prominent on the skyline along the south side of Deerfield Lake is Hat Mountain.
 According to Lists of John, the summit is #15 on the list of ranked summits in the Black Hills and has 369 feet of prominence.
 Hat Mountain is located in the Limestone Plateau region of the Black Hills.
 The appearance of the mountain is somewhat unique for this region of the Black Hills, in that the uppermost portion is almost entirely devoid of trees.
 The lower parts of the mountain sustain thick pine forests.
 Across Deerfield Lake to the north, is the Reynolds Prairie area.
 Deer, elk, pronghorns and wild turkeys are commonly seen here.
 Many other species are seen occasionally, including coyotes, mountain lions, marmots, foxes, porcupines, and eagles.
 A diverse mixture of wildflowers are seen on the slopes

 Hill City is the closest town with paved road access.
 From Hill City, take Deerfield Road 15.5 miles to Williams Draw Road (forest service road 691).
 At .9 mile down the road, you will come to the junction with Forest Service trail number 6071.
-Any motorized travel on forest trails requires a motorized trail permit, which can be obtained at any Black Hills National Forest office.
-If you do not have a motorized permit, here are your route options:
+Trail 6071 is for hiking and ATV vehicles only.
+Here are your route options:

 Hikers are always welcome on Hat Mountain.
 As long as visitors do not violate motorized vehicle restrictions, there should be no problems.
 Watch for posted campfire restrictions.